-Over the course of 2016, the TransLink Board of Directors and Mayors' Council worked collaboratively to guide development of this investment plan.
+Over the course of 2016, the TransLink Board of Directors and Mayors' Council worked collaboratively to guide development of this investment plan and approved minor updates in 2017.
 This investment plan, the Phase One Plan (the "Plan"), outlines TransLink revenues, expenditures, services, and initiatives for the years 2017 to 2026 (the "Plan period").